Neeve01/PonyTown-Import-Export/README.md

 # Tested with PonyTown 0.30.4-alpha version!
 <div style="text-align:center"><img src="https://i.imgur.com/JQ6KVM5.png"/></div>

-## This project is no longer maintained by PT devs request.
+## This project is no longer maintained due to PT devs request.
-Excluding compatibility updates.
+Excluding necessary compatibility updates.

 ## What does it do?
 This addon lets you to import/export characters from/into a simple JSON code for further use.